The Gathering

 IT Officer- Shuwen Hu (Will)

-General Committee – Karen Hewitt, Tania Brookes (Life Member)
+General Committee – Karen Hewitt, Tania Brookes (Life Member), Sam Nobes

 AGM Postponment